sharjeelyunus/Google-Maps-Store-Locator/README.md

 - ✔ Add Store List Container
 - ✔ Add Individual Store Container
 - ✔ Style the individual store item in the Stores list
-- 🛠 Show all the stores in the stores list based on real world data
+- ✔ Show all the stores in the stores list based on real world data
 - 🛠 Show the marker based on real world store data
-- 🛠 MAYBE: Show the info window when you click on the individual store
+- 🛠 Show the info window when you click on the individual store
-- 🛠 MAYBE: Add a beautiful transition on the hover of the individual store
+- 🛠 Add a beautiful transition on the hover of the individual store